NHAS/ENGR101-2017-AVC-code/README.md

-# ENGR101-2017
+# ENGR101-2017 Autonomous Vehicle Challenge (AVC)

 C++ code for controlling Raspberry Pi 2s in ENGR101 during 2017

-This is the current repo for all code after this point in time presented from the ENGR101 course.
-This will most likely be full of AVC code soon enough.
+This repo will hosts code for controlling our raspberry pi which will be completing a maze course for ENGR101.

+## Contributors
+*Jordan
+*Chris
+*Alex
+*James